USA

 Loop formation

-A method of forming slotted loops supported by a machine.
+The method of loop formation supported by the machine.

-Automatic.
-Fully automatic buttonhole sewing mode; the user only needs to set the length, after which the machine will independently process the edges of the future loop, without the need to switch modes manually.
-The most convenient and advanced option; It is the automatic method that is recommended if you plan to sew a large number of loops.
+- Automatic.
+Fully automatic loop formation; the user only needs to set the length, after which the machine will independently process the edges of the future loop, without the need to switch modes manually.
+The most convenient and advanced option; is the automatic method that is recommended if it is planned to overcast numerous loops.

-Semi-automatic.
-When forming a loop in this way, the work is done in 2 or 4 steps.
-For example, in the first case, the machine makes one short bartack and one long longitudinal stitch in one pass, then the mode switches and a second bartack and a second long stitch are performed; in the second case, accordingly, you have to switch between 4 stages.
-Such work takes more time than automatic loop formation, but such machines are cheaper.
+- Semi-automatic.
+When forming a loop in this way, work is done in 2 or 4 steps.
+For example, in the first case, the machine makes one short bartack and one long longitudinal line in one pass, then the mode switches and the second bartack and the second long line are performed; in the second case, respectively, you have to switch between 4 stages.
+Such work takes more time than the automatic formation of loops, but such machines are cheaper.

 Number of stitches